BillRaymond/cambermast-work-hub/README.md

 ## Local development (VS Code dev container)

-1. Copy `.env.example` to `.env` (already done in this repo) and adjust ports or `PUBLIC_SITE_ORIGIN` if needed.
+1. Copy `.env.example` to `.env` (already done in this repo) and adjust `PUBLIC_SITE_ORIGIN` or set `VITE_DEV_PORT` if you need a non-default dev port (5105).
 2. Open the folder in VS Code, run **Dev Containers: Reopen in Container**, and wait for the Node 20 container to build. `npm install` runs automatically after the container is created.
 3. When VS Code attaches to the container it automatically opens a terminal that runs `npm run dev`.
-Forward port 5173 through VS Code to preview the site in your browser.
+Forward port 5105 through VS Code to preview the site in your browser.
 Use `Ctrl+C` in that terminal to stop the dev server, then rerun `npm run dev` if you need it again later.
 4. Use git inside the container to commit/sync changes.
 This repo stays separate from the homelab configuration.

 ## Production build